Convex and quasiconvex functions in metric graphs: Introduction and description of the main results

+and therefore $u^*_f$ is the solution to the obstacle problem for the equations in \eqref{teo-ecuacion.intro.eq2} with $f|_C$ as obstacle. \end{theorem}

+\begin{remark} Notice that the result covers the problem for the convex envelope (when $f$ is given in the whole graph $\Gamma$) and the optimal convex extension problem (the situation when there is a convex function that agrees with $f$ in $A$ and hence $u_f^*=f$ in $A$). \end{remark}

-Notice that for a finite metric graph we have a finite number of degrees of freedom for the convex envelope.
-In fact, we have for each edge two degrees of freedom (since the convex envelope is a solution to $u''=0$ on each edge we have that it takes the form $u(x)=ax+b$).
-Therefore, to find the convex envelope of a given datum we just have to select the constants $a$, $b$, on each edge such that the resulting function is continuous, verifies the nonlinear condition in \eqref{teo-ecuacion.intro.eq2} at the nodes and agrees with the given datum in $A$.
+Notice that for a finite metric graph we have a finite number of degrees of freedom for the largest convex function below $f$ in $A$.
+In fact, we have for each edge two degrees of freedom (since $u_f^*$ is a solution to $u''=0$ on each edge we have that it takes the form $u(x)=ax+b$).
+Therefore, to find $u_f^*$ we just have to select the constants $a$, $b$, on each edge such that the resulting function is continuous, verifies the nonlinear condition in \eqref{teo-ecuacion.intro.eq2} at the nodes and agrees with the given datum in $C$.

 The equation \eqref{teo-ecuacion.intro.eq2} in the metric graph is the analogous to \eqref{ec-RN.convex} in the Euclidean space.
 In fact, notice that on the edges there is only one direction (and the equation \eqref{ec-RN.convex} says that the second derivative in that direction is zero) and at a vertex the nonlinear condition says that in the union of two edges that contain the vertex (a direction) the second derivative of $u$ is zero while is greater or equal than zero in any other possible direction.